VernierST/GDXLib/README.md

 ## Troubleshooting

 - In order to enable a specific sensor, you must know the sensor number.
 A list of sensor numbers can be found at [TIL 16315](https://www.vernier.com/til/16315)
-- Turn on the Go Direct device by pressing its power button.
-A red Bluetooth LED will begin flashing, indicating that the device is on but not yet connected.
-Once the Arduino pairs with the Go Direct device, you will see the flashing LED on the device turn to green.
 - Double check that the Go Direct name and serial number are entered properly in the open() function.
+- Turn on the Go Direct device after the Upload has finished and after opening the Serial Monitor (if the program prints to the Serial Monitor).
+This order of operations can help prevent any unintended connections with the device, such as occurs when the Arduino's sketch to be overwritten is trying to connect.
+- Note that when you power on the Go Direct device a red Bluetooth LED will begin flashing.
+Once the Arduino pairs with the Go Direct device this LED will turn to green.
 - Disconnect and then reconnect the Arduino's USB cable.
 This helps to reset the Arduino Bluetooth.
 - It can always be a helpful troubleshooting step to confirm that you can collect data with your Go Direct device running Vernier's [Graphical Analysis App](https://www.vernier.com/downloads/graphical-analysis/)
 - Make sure the battery power of the Go Direct device is good.
 This can be checked in Graphical Analysis
-- If you are having trouble making a Bluetooth connection to the Go Direct device, try running the example found in Examples >> ArduinoBLE >> Central >> Scan.
+- If you cannot make a Bluetooth connection to the Go Direct device, try running the example found in Examples >> ArduinoBLE >> Central >> Scan.
+The ArduinoBLE library is used in the GDXLib library to make the Bluetooth connection.
+Running this example may help determine if the ArduinoBLE library is working properly with your Arduino board.
 - Make sure your board's firmware and the ArduinoBLE library is up to date.
 - If you are an educator, contact us at: support@vernier.com
 - Post an issue in GitHub